Comerpatch History, Family Crest & Coats of Arms

 - Origins Available:

 The vast movement of people that followed the Norman Conquest of England of 1066 brought the Comerpatch family name to the British Isles.
 They lived in Cheshire, where they held the title of Lords of the Manor of Comberbach, in the parish of Great Budeworth.

 Early Origins of the Comerpatch family

-Another 199 words (14 lines of text) covering the years 1545, 1603, 1866, 1603 and 1633 are included under the topic Early Comerpatch History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Comerpatch research.
+Another 100 words (7 lines of text) covering the years 1545, 1603, 1866, 1603 and 1633 are included under the topic Early Comerpatch History in all our PDF Extended History products and printed products wherever possible.

 Comerpatch Spelling Variations